instead-hub/instead/doc/stead3-en.md

 	return false

-This status means that the handler has not fulfilled its function and needsto be ignored.
+This status means that the handler has not fulfilled its function and needs to be ignored.
 Typically, the engine in this case, it will call the handler by default.